Terms of Service

 4.3 Restrictions.
 Unless Postscript grants Customer permission, Customer shall not, and shall not permit any third party to: (a) sell, transfer, lend, provide or otherwise make available, or disclose to third parties the Postscript Platform, its Services, or any components thereof; (b) obscure, alter, or remove any notice of any copyright, trademark, trade name, service mark, logo, or other intellectual property or proprietary right designation appearing on or contained with the Postscript Platform, its Services, or any documentation or Postscript materials related thereto; (c) modify or alter, copy, publish, exchange, trade, broadcast, or create derivative works based on the Postscript Platform or Postscript’s Services; (d) “frame” or “mirror” any content forming part of the Postscript Platform or Postscript’s Services; (e) reverse engineer, decompile, disassemble, decode, or otherwise attempt to discover the source code of the Postscript Platform; (f) bypass, delete, or disable any copy protection mechanisms or any security mechanisms on the Postscript Platform; or (g) access the Postscript Platform or Postscript’s Services in order to (i) build a competitive product or service, (ii) translate the Postscript Platform or otherwise attempt to learn the source code, structure, algorithms, or internal ideas underlying the Postscript Platform, or (iii) copy any ideas, features, functions, or graphics of the Postscript Platform or Postscript’s Services.
 In addition to these restrictions, Customer shall take all reasonable precautions to prevent unauthorized or improper use of the Postscript Platform or its Services.

 4.4 Non-Assertion of Intellectual Property Infringement Claims.
-Customer will not assert, nor will Customer authorize, assist, or encourage any third party to assert, against Postscript or any Authorized Reseller, any patent infringement or other intellectual property infringement claim with respect to the Postscript Platform, its services, or any documentation or Postscript materials related thereto.
+Customer will not assert, nor will Customer authorize, assist, or encourage any third party to assert, against Postscript or any Authorized Reseller, any patent infringement or other intellectual property infringement claim with respect to the Postscript Platform, the Services, or any documentation or Postscript materials related thereto.

 4.5 License to Customer Marketing Content and Submissions.